verder-helpen/comm-isolate/comm-plugin/README.md

 # 24sessions communication plugin for Verder Helpen

 This respository is a part of the Verder Helpen Platform.
-It contains a communication plugin used to hook up the [24sessions](https://www.24sessions.com/) video conferencing software to the Verder Helpen infrastructure.
+It contains a communication plugin useable for communication platforms that only want to display a users attribute to helpdesk employees.
+This is useful for minimizing implementation complexity and regulatory requirements on the communication platform itself.

 This implementation is intended as a reference for other video conferencing plugins.
 It aims to keep the video conferencing software as agnostic as possible to Verder Helpen, by implementing only the minimally required interaction.